 Next, score head stop and gently pull it loose with pliers.
 Set aside for later use.

 Raise the lower sash 6 to 8 inches, then pry back the old jamb liner.
 Repeat with the upper sash.

 Fold the jamb liner at a 90-degree angle underneath the sash.
 Repeat with the upper sash, folding the jamb liner across the top of the sash.

 Remove the old sashes and jamb liner as a single unit.
-Ask a helper for assistance with larger windows.
+You may need a helper for assistance with larger windows.
 With a helper standing outside to catch the window, start prying outward.
 You may need to tap the jambs with a hammer.
 Once the window is loose and ready to fall, go outside to help pull it out.
 Use proper lifting techniques to avoid back injuries.